Beam Angle and Its Impact on Red Light Therapy Results

 Last Updated:

-Beam angle determines the level of intensity at which the beam of red light from each bulb in a panel connects with your skin.
-Red light therapy devices on the market today are available in a range of beam angles.
+Beam angle determines the level of intensity at which the beam of red light from each bulb in your at-home red light therapy panel connects with your skin.
+Our TotalSpectrum series of panels are designed with 30 degrees or lesser beam angles to maximise penetration of light into your skin, even at comfortable distances.

 Technical Terms and Definitions